 We're committed to involving patients, carers and members of the public in all areas of work.
 This is to ensure you are at the centre of how services are planned, delivered and monitored to meet the needs of local people.
 We also have a legal duty to engage with patients and the public.
 We try to do this in a range of ways.

-This year we have been working on improving our ‘face-to-face engagement model’.
+We have been working on improving our ‘face-to-face engagement model’.
 This work was designed with patients and builds on the existing network of PPGs.
 A representative from each PPG is invited to attend a CCG District Patient Group.
 The aim is to inform and engage the population in CCG activities and local health services beyond their GP practice.
 The District Patient Groups are also open to individuals and organisations outside the PPGs who can represent the views of people from different backgrounds and all parts of the local community.
-If you are interested in joining a District Patient Group please contact us.

-Now our three CCGs are working more closely together, we have introduced a Patient Council for the entire south Staffordshire area.
+Now our three CCGs are working more closely together, we have also introduced a Commissioning Patient Council for the entire south Staffordshire area.
 The aim is to develop a forum of informed people to contribute to the planning, development and delivery of the most effective health services for the local population.
-The Patient Council brings together representatives from the community and voluntary sector as well as from the District Patient Groups.
+The Council brings together representatives from the community and voluntary sector as well as from the District Patient Groups.
+Read more about these Patient Groups.

 Our CCGs offer a free membership scheme for people wanting to learn more and be involved in specific work.
 You can also join our mailing list for our quarterly newsletter.